ryuyandev/AdventOfCode2021/README.md

 I would have used TypeScript, but running TypeScript via replit.com had an unacceptable startup delay, presumably due to compilation.
-For local development this is a non-issue, as I've seen compile times quick enough to not impede development flow even when making many quick changes, but as I wanted to try to complete these only using replit.com, and so I wanted to keep minimal the time between pressing "Run" and receiving a result.
+For local development this is a non-issue, as I've seen compile times quick enough to not impede development flow even when making many quick changes, but I wanted to try to complete this only using replit.com, so I preferred to keep minimal the time between pressing "Run" and receiving a result.

 ## Usage